Restorative Justice Conferencing Program#

 How does it work?#

-RJCP consists of several meetings and contract obligations to fulfill in between.
+RJCP consists of meetings for all participants and contract obligations for the young offender to fulfill in between.
 The completion meeting is optional for victims and community members.:

-The RJCP Conference is a face-to-face meeting that includes: the young offender/s and their parents/guardians; the victim/victim representative, other offenders (if there are any), community representatives and the RJCP facilitators in a face-to-face meeting.
+The RJCP Conference is a face-to-face meeting that includes: the young offender/s and their parents/guardians; the victim/victim representatives, community representatives and the RJCP facilitators.
 The discussion will focus on who has been harmed by the incident, how they have been harmed, and what can be done to repair the harm.
-The circle will develop a contract to address repairing the harm caused by the incident.
-The young offender/s will be responsible for fulfilling the contract, which include a minimum of 20 restorative hours for you to fulfill.
+The circle participants together will develop a contract to address repairing the harm caused by the incident.
+The young offender/s will be responsible for fulfilling the contract, which include a minimum of 20 restorative hours.

-You and your parent/guardian will return for a follow-up interview with RJCP staff and/or volunteers when your contract obligations are complete (usually about a month).
-You must bring written verification of all contract items to this interview.
-Other participants from the circle will be invited to attend the interview, and may or may not be present.
-You will also complete the survey taken at the court arraignment.
-If all contract items are complete and verified, you will have completed the program.
+Young people and their parent/guardian will return for a follow-up interview with RJCP staff and/or volunteers when the contract obligations are complete (usually about a month).
+They must bring written verification of all contract items to this interview.
+Other participants from the circle will be invited to attend the interview but attendance is optional.
+If all contract items are complete and verified, the young person will have completed the program.